 This user has not added any information to their profile yet.

-Ronit Kirchman is a composer, music producer, songwriter, singer, and multi-instrumentalist.
+RONIT KIRCHMAN is a composer, music producer, songwriter, singer, conductor, and multi-instrumentalist.
 She creates music for film and television, theater and dance, multimedia installations, and the concert stage.
 She is also an accomplished visual artist and author.

 Kirchman is known for her impressive stylistic breadth, depth, and originality, as well as a remarkable cross-disciplinary understanding of storytelling and creative collaboration.
-Ronit is the first-ever recipient of the Sundance Institute Time Warner Foundation Fellowship in Film Music, and has also been awarded the Sundance Composers Lab and Documentary Composers Lab Fellowships, BMI Conductors Fellowship, and a Subito grant from the American Composers Forum.
+Ronit was the first-ever recipient of the Sundance Institute Time Warner Foundation Fellowship in Film Music, and has also been awarded two BMI awards, a Jerry Goldsmith nomination for Best Television Score, the Sundance Composers Lab and Documentary Composers Lab Fellowships, BMI Conductors Fellowship, and a Subito grant from the American Composers Forum.

-Ronit has been a guest lecturer at CalArts and Occidental College, as well as festivals such as FMP/ Berlin, on various topics including film scoring, narrative and movement-based approaches to musical improvisation, Feldenkrais and performance practice.
+Ronit has been a resident composer and lecturer at Columbia College of Chicago MFA Film Scoring program, and a guest lecturer at CalArts and Occidental College, as well as festivals such as FMP/ Berlin, on various topics including film scoring, narrative and movement-based approaches to musical improvisation, Feldenkrais and performance practice.
 Ronit graduated magna cum laude from Yale and holds an MFA in Composition/New Media from California Institute of the Arts.
 As an alumna of the Sundance Composers Labs, Ronit has returned to the lab several times to contribute her talents as a creative advisor, making herself available for collaboration in recording sessions and highlighting some of the potentials of working with creative musicians on narrative projects.

 Solo violin on Now You See Me and The Finest Hours